 The 18MP sensor inside the EOS T6 / EOS 1300D has tested itself before, and here again, it can well to make a good degree of detail, especially when prints are kept to A3 (420 x 297mm) or below.
 Low light isn’t the camera’s forte, however: although ISO 6,400 produces usable images at A4 or below, the growth ISO setting of 12,800 is most beneficial avoided unless required, or if you don’t intend and then make really small prints from the shot.

 Overall, the default evaluative metering does well.
-Much like almost every other Canon cameras, nevertheless, it’s rather a small skewed if the topic within the active point is especially shiny or dark, so you might end up dialing in exposure compensation at times.
+Much like almost every other Canon cameras, nevertheless, it’s rather a small skewed if the topic within the active point is especially shiny or dark, so you might end up dialling in exposure compensation at times.
 The automated white balance program copes reasonably well with artificial lights, producing a somewhat warmer tone than can be accurate, but nonetheless pleasing enough.

 In conditions of processors, the DIGIC 4+ engine is several generations old – the most recent version available is DIGIC 7.
 That’s starting to show in digital cameras such as this, where it takes a few seconds for pictures to be shown on screen invest quite a few in quick succession.
 It could be nice if Canon has been in a position to equip the EOS T6 / EOS 1300D with something just a little newer, but through the use of older technology, the purchase price is kept down.